 In recent years it has also been harnessed for purifying indoor air.
 By forcing the air in an HVAC system through some kind of chamber filled with UV-C light, we can radically cut down on the number of airborne germs and bacteria that make you and your family sick.
 There are a few more complications, such as a physical filter to catch and later remove the dead microbes, but the long and the short of it is that the UV light chamber is where germs go to die.

 UV air purifiers come in a wide range of prices depending on their capacity, and some are meant to stand alone while others need to be installed by a professional.

-Remember that while air purification can help cut down on germs in the air it can’t do anything about germs not in the air, and therefore is not a substitute for handwashing, disinfecting surfaces, and other precautions people are taking in the pandemic.
+Remember that while air purification can help cut down on germs in the air it can’t do anything about germs that are not in the air.
+Therefore is not a substitute for handwashing, disinfecting surfaces, and other precautions people are taking in the pandemic.